 - Information Society and Education

-The Doctoral Consortium contributions should follow the general format guidelines and size (8 pages), but must fulfil the following restrictions:
+The Doctoral Consortium contributions should follow the general format guidelines and size (8-10 pages in Springer template), but must fulfil the following restrictions:

 - First author must be the Doctoral student, the following ones the advisors.

 - The paper will explain:

 - Context and motivation that drives the dissertation research

 - Hypothesis/thesis and/or problem statement

 - Your research approach and methods, including relevant rationale

 - Current and expected contributions